JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Concerning_Human_Survival.md

 Here Jesus is making use of a common saying for teaching purposes.
 While he did say that this folk saying contained much truth—he did not say that it was factual—he did not present it as an original and persona pronouncement.

-> The Master utilizes this saying as illustrative material in his teaching, just as Peter made use of a then current story about the rich man and Lazarus.
+The Master utilizes this saying as illustrative material in his teaching, just as Peter made use of a then current story about the rich man and Lazarus.
 This story well illustrated certain things which Peter wished to impress upon his hearers, but it does not follow that the apostle meant to accept or endorse all the other theological implications which were to be found in this story.
-[UB 169:3.0](/en/The_Urantia_Book/169#p3_0)

 Comparatively speaking, the path to survival may be "straight and narrow" but that does not in any way validate any mathematical computation as to the percentage of mortals who will survive.